Nihhaar/Hackintosh-Dell-7567/README.md

   - Add the included SSDTs in *patched* folder into your *"/EFI/CLOVER/ACPI/patched"* folder
   - Install all of the kexts that are located in *Clover Post-Install Files/"Clover/Other kexts"* folder to /Library/Extensions using your favorite kext installer.
   - Copy files from given *"/Library/LaunchDaemons"* folder to /Library/LaunchDaemons and *"/usr/bin"* folder to /usr/bin
+  - Run `Scripts/fixPermissions.sh` as root to fix kext permissions
   - Reboot the laptop and boot with '-f'command line option (press space at clover)
   - Rebuild the cache using `sudo kextcache -i /`
   - Reboot